WheezyE/Winelink/docs/README.md

  - [ ] Make the script's user-interface look better.
  - [ ] Add an AHK script to click the "Ok" button after VARA is installed.
  - [ ] Add more clean-up functions to the script.
- - [ ] Find Box86 stability bugs for Winlink & dotnet35sp1 (and ask ptitSeb very nicely if he can fix them).
-   - Address internet issues.
-   - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
-   - Find crashes.
+ - [ ] Add shortcuts to the desktop
  - [ ] Add detection of Raspberry Pi kernel memory split (and install the correct kernel if needed) for RPi 2-3 support.
    - Ask Botspot if I can borrow some of his [pi-apps](https://github.com/Botspot/pi-apps) code.
  - [ ] Expand this script to detect/include Android ([Termux](https://github.com/termux/termux-app) + [proot-distro](https://github.com/termux/proot-distro) + Ubuntu ARM + [termux-usb](https://wiki.termux.com/wiki/Termux-usb)).
  - [ ] Expand this script to detect/include x86 Linux.
  - [ ] Expand this script to detect/include Mac.
  - [ ] Expand this script to detect/include ChromeBook Linux beta.
+ - [ ] Find Box86 stability bugs for Winlink & dotnet35sp1 (and ask ptitSeb very nicely if he can fix them).
+   - Address internet issues.
+   - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
+   - Find crashes.
  - [ ] Work with the Wine team to fix [graphical errors in VARA](https://forum.winehq.org/viewtopic.php?f=8&t=34910).
  - [ ] Add pdhNT4 to [winetricks](https://github.com/Winetricks/winetricks) to streamline this installer.